cis198-2016f/slides/02/content.md

 ---
 ## Ownership

+- A piece of data has exactly one owner.
 - A variable binding _takes ownership_ of its data.
-    - A piece of data can only have one owner at a time.
-- When a binding goes out of scope, the bound data is freed.
+- When a binding goes out of scope, the owned data is freed.
     - Heap-allocated data is de-allocated.
-- Data _must be guaranteed_ to outlive its references.

 ```rust
 fn foo() {